 **This figure is for students living on or off campus but not with parent(s) or other relative(s).
-For undergraduate students living with parent(s) or relative(s), the annual room and board allowance is $4,414.
+For undergraduate students living with parent(s) or relative(s), the annual housing and meals allowance is $4,570.

-To determine the average amount of tuition and fees for students paying non-resident tuition and fees, undergraduate students should add approximately $14,450 to the tuition and fees listed above.
-Graduate students paying the non-resident tuition and fee rate should add approximately $9,300 to the tuition and fees listed above.
+To determine the average amount of tuition and fees for students paying full-time non-resident tuition and fees, undergraduate students should add approximately $16,880 to the tuition and fees listed above.
+Graduate students paying the full-time non-resident tuition and fee rate should add approximately $12,608 to the tuition and fees listed above.

 These figures are to be used for planning purposes only and are not reflective of actual tuition and fees incurred by an individual student.
 The figures may also be used in the self-certification process for private student loans.